 - 1.1.1 AECOM was appointed in 2012 by Guildford Borough Council to assist the Council in undertaking a Habitats Regulations Assessment (HRA) of the Guildford Borough Local Plan.
 The Issues and Options were subject to HRA during 2013, followed by HRA of the Draft Local Plan: Strategy and Sites in 2014.
 The objective of these assessments was to identify any aspects of the emerging Local Plan documents that would have the potential to cause a likely significant effect on Natura 2000 or European sites (Special Areas of Conservation (SACs), Special Protection Areas (SPAs) and Ramsar sites), either in isolation or in combination with other plans and projects, and to begin to identify appropriate mitigation strategies where such effects were identified.
 Such strategies would be firmed up and become more defined as the Local Plan itself became more fixed at later stages. - 1.1.2 Prior to submission, further amendments have been made to the Plan.
 The purpose of this current update document is to assess those changes to the Plan and potential linking impact pathways on European designated sites.
 The bulk of the document is a repeat of that which was consulted upon in 2016.
 The final chapter updates the analysis to discuss the implications of the 2017 changes.
-That Chapter also takes the opportunity to consider the implications of a recent Judicial Review, regarding the use of transport flow thresholds in Local Plan HRAs.
+That Chapter also takes the opportunity to consider the implications of a Judicial Review regarding the use of transport flow thresholds in Local Plan HRAs. - 1.1.3 Since the November 2017 update of the HRA the 'Sweetman' European Court of Justice ruling1 has apparently reversed a decade of UK case law by determining that 'mitigation' (i.e. measures that are specifically introduced to avoid or reduce a significant effect that would otherwise arise) should not be taken into account when forming a view on likely significant effects.
+Mitigation should instead only be taken into account at the 'appropriate assessment' stage.
+Appropriate assessment is not a technical term; it simply means 'an assessment that is appropriate' for the plan or project in question.
+As such, the law purposely does not prescribe what it should consist of or how it should be presented; these are decisions to be made on a case by case basis by the competent authority.
+Moreover, if mitigation (such as the Thames Basin Heaths Avoidance Strategy) was previously considered sufficient to draw a conclusion of no likely significant effect it must, by definition, also be sufficient to support a conclusion of no adverse on integrity (since an absence of any likely significant effects must also mean an absence of adverse effects on integrity).
+As such the ruling is a semantic and presentational one rather than one with technical implications. - 1.1.4 In any event, the Guildford Local Plan HRA (November 2017) did split the analysis presented into separate 'likely significant effect' (Chapters 4 and 5) and 'appropriate assessment' (all subsequent chapters) stages.
+Mitigation (notably the Thames Basin Heaths Avoidance Strategy) was not taken into account in decision-making until the appropriate assessment stage.
+Therefore the HRA of the Guildford Local Plan already complies with the Sweetman judgment.
+However, the opportunity has been taken to adjust some of the wording used in the HRA, particularly replacing the phrase 'screened out' in the appropriate assessment chapters with a more precise reference to 'no adverse effects on integrity' as this is the wording used in the legislation regarding the outcome of appropriate assessment.
+No changes to the technical analysis in the report have been made in response to the Sweetman judgment.